 ACS Discovery Center/Computer Lab

-- Use of computers (CAC accessible), Wi-fi" and printers
+- Use of computer (CAC accessible), Wi-fi and printers

 MARK YOUR CALENDAR for “TUESDAY TRAININGS” to receive a wide-variety of classes throughout the year!

 Most classes are held from 9a.m. – 12p.m.
 See schedule or contact ERP team for details

 - Registration is FREE to military ID card holders and Department of Defense civilians.